-The Company's receivables and payables are not subject to interest rate risk as defined in IFRS 7, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.
-Hence, the Company is not exposed to fair value interest rate risk.
+The Group's receivables and payables are not subject to interest rate risk as defined in IFRS 7, since neither the carrying amount nor the future cash flows will fluctuate because of a change in market interest rates.
+Hence, the Group is not exposed to fair value interest rate risk.

-At the reporting date there are no borrowings and there is no profit rate sensitivity for the year.
+At the reporting date all borrowings are at a fixed rate, and there is no profit rate sensitivity for the year.